Scottish Highlands: Economy

 Recurrent famine affected the Highlands for much of its history, with significant instances as late as 1817 in the Eastern Highlands and the early 1850s in the West.
 Over the 18th century, the region had developed a trade of black cattle into Lowland markets, and this was balanced by imports of meal into the area.
 There was a critical reliance on this trade to provide sufficient food, and it is seen as an essential prerequisite for the population growth that started in the 18th century.
-Most of the Highlands, particularly in the North and West was short of the arable land that was essential for the mixed, run rig based, communal farming that existed before agricultural improvement was introduced into the region.
+Most of the Highlands, particularly in the North and West, was short of the arable land that was essential for the mixed, run rig based, communal farming that existed before agricultural improvement was introduced into the region.
 Between the 1760s and the 1830s there was a substantial trade in unlicensed whisky that had been distilled in the Highlands.
 Lowland distillers (who were not able to avoid the heavy taxation of this product) complained that Highland whisky made up more than half the market.
 The development of the cattle trade is taken as evidence that the pre-improvement Highlands was not an immutable system, but did exploit the economic opportunities that came its way.
 The illicit whisky trade demonstrates the entrepreneurial ability of the peasant classes.

 Agricultural improvement reached the Highlands mostly over the period 1760 to 1850.
 Agricultural advisors, factors, land surveyors and others educated in the thinking of Adam Smith were keen to put into practice the new ideas taught in Scottish universities.
 Highland landowners, many of whom were burdened with chronic debts, were generally receptive to the advice they offered and keen to increase the income from their land.
 In the East and South the resulting change was similar to that in the Lowlands, with the creation of larger farms with single tenants, enclosure of the old run rig fields, introduction of new crops (such as turnips), land drainage and, as a consequence of all this, eviction, as part of the Highland clearances, of many tenants and cottars.
 Some of those cleared found employment on the new, larger farms, others moved to the accessible towns of the Lowlands.

-In the West and North, evicted tenants were usually given tenancies in newly created crofting communities, whilst their former holdings were converted into large sheep farms.
+In the West and North, evicted tenants were usually given tenancies in newly created crofting communities, while their former holdings were converted into large sheep farms.
 Sheep farmers could pay substantially higher rents than the run rig farmers and were much less prone to falling into arrears.
 Each croft was limited in size so that the tenants would have to find work elsewhere.
 The major alternatives were fishing and the kelp industry.
 Landlords took control of the kelp shores, deducting the wages earned by their tenants from the rent due and retaining the large profits that could be earned at the high prices paid for the processed product during the Napoleonic wars.